Low FODMAP Burnout: Staying Motivated Through Elimination

 The short version

 Week three to four is when most people want to quit low FODMAP.
 The fix is almost never more willpower.
-It's simplifying the food side (fewer meals, more repetition), loosening the perfectionism (stacking awareness over purity), tracking the small wins your memory is missing, and remembering the whole phase ends in a few weeks.
+It's simplifying the food side (fewer meals, more repetition), loosening the perfectionism (stacking awareness over purity), tracking the small wins memory misses, and remembering the whole phase ends in a few weeks.

 If the burnout has teeth, if food feels worse now than before you started, that's a signal to stop and get help, not to push harder.
 The diet is a tool.
 It only works as long as it's helping.